Connect Microsoft 365 apps like Outlook and Teams

 In either case you can:

-• ask the assistant author to enable Microsoft 365 connectors for that assistant; or
+- ask the assistant author to enable Microsoft access for that assistant

-• ask your admin to configure Microsoft connectors access for your organisation
+- ask your admin to configure Microsoft access for your organisation

 A simple message you can send is: